televandalist/RADocsTEMP/docs/support/How-to-contribute-if-you-are-not-a-developer.md

 If an achievement triggered at a wrong time or didn't trigger at all, please report it.
 We know that many users love free points, but please, even if an achievement triggered at a wrong time, report it!

-Another important situation that needs to be reported is a cheevo triggering by using some kind of cheat in the game (e.g. stage select code), or by loading a saved game.
+Another important situation that needs to be reported is a cheevo triggering by using some kind of cheat in the game (e.g. stage select code), or by loading a saved game!

 There are two ways to report a broken cheevo: directly in the emulator or via website.
 On both cases, add details of the state of your game, when it triggered/didn't trigger, what game mode, where you were when it happened/didn't happen, if you had reset the game recently, anything else you think may be relevant to the achievement.
 This is necessary for our system so the devs know where there is a problem.